oxfordcontrol/Bayesian-Optimization/README.md

 # Bayesian-Optimization
 A comparison framework for different acquisition functions.
-This is the code used to evaluate the performance of the new acquisition function, Optimistic Expected Improvement, against the state of the art in the [paper](https://arxiv.org/abs/1707.04191) Distributionally Robust Optimization Techniques in Batch Bayesian Optimization by Nikitas Rontsis, Michael A.  Osborne, Paul J. Goulart.
+This is the code used to evaluate the performance of the new acquisition function, Optimistic Expected Improvement, against the state of the art in the [paper](https://arxiv.org/abs/1707.04191v2) **(version 2 on arXiv)** *Distributionally Robust Optimization Techniques in Batch Bayesian Optimization* by Nikitas Rontsis, Michael A.  Osborne, Paul J. Goulart.

 ## Installation
 This package was written in python 3.6 and uses the packages listed in `installation.txt`.

 ## Folders organization
 The `methods` folder contains most of the source code.
-It implements the following acquisition functions (see the [paper](https://arxiv.org/abs/1707.04191) for references and more detailed descriptions)
+It implements the following acquisition functions (see the [paper](https://arxiv.org/abs/1707.04191v2) **(version 2 on arXiv)** for references and more detailed descriptions)
 * Optimistic expected improvement (`oei.py`) (**our novel algorithm**)
 * Multipoint expected improvement (`qei.py`)
 * Multipoint expected improvement, Constant Liar Heuristic (`qei_cl.py`)